 Contact Tom at [email protected]

-Sara focuses on promoting strength, and resilience, to individuals who have experienced trauma.
-Through a trauma informed, client-centered approach Sara creates a safe space for children, adults, and families, to develop healthy views of themselves and strengthen relationships with acceptance and empathy; helping clients to see the beauty within themselves and enhance their self-worth.
+Sara loves the quote "Our wounds are often the openings into the best and most beautiful parts of us” by David Richo.
+Sara is passionate about creating a strong sense of self and connection between mind, body, and soul.
+She focuses on promoting strength, and resilience in her work with individuals who have experienced trauma.
+Through trauma-informed, client-centered approaches Sara creates a safe space for children, adolescents, young adults, and families, to develop healthy views of themselves and strengthen relationships with acceptance and empathy; helping clients to see the beauty within themselves and enhance their self-worth.

 Sara implements mindfulness-based, creative (art/play), and client-centered therapeutic approaches.
-Helping individuals develop healthy responses to emotional stressors and supports clients in identifying their strengths/inner tools that will help them reach their full potential and healing.
+Sara is also EMDR trained and deeply enjoys helping individuals develop healthy responses to emotional stressors by supporting clients in identifying their strengths and internal/external resources that will help them navigate through traumatic experiences and life challenges.

-Sara has obtained her Bachelor’s degree in social work from Arizona State University and is currently working towards her Graduate degree in Clinical Counseling with Grand Canyon University.
-Sara has experience in working with children, families and adults in many environments including domestic violence shelters, schools (autism/special needs), and behavioral health.
+Sara is a Licensed Associate Counselor with the Arizona Behavioral Board of Health Examiners.
+She earned her Masters in Clinical Counseling with Grand Canyon University and has obtained her Bachelor’s degree in social work from Arizona State University.
+Sara also has experience in working with children, families and adults in many environments including domestic violence shelters, schools (autism/special needs), and behavioral health.

 Sara was born and raised in Arizona and greatly values spending time with her husband and dog Ham, hiking, kayaking, camping, and getting together with family/friends.
 Sara has experienced her own journey through trauma and recognizes the importance of creating a trusting therapeutic relationship for individuals to feel heard, accepted, and supported throughout their healing.

 Contact Sara at [email protected]